Matter Silicon Labs Lighting Example (Zephyr)#

 Commissioning over BLE#

-To run a Matter over WiFi application, you must first commission the device using a Matter controller over BLE, then provide WiFi credentials.
+To run the Matter application, you must first commission the device using a Matter controller over BLE.
+The controller will then provision the operational network credentials:

 Creating the Matter Network